snowyu/type-info.js/README.md

 * [ObjectType] cache the type of attribute
 + [Type] isSame to compare parametric object
 - remove the parent attribute
-- *TODO: remove the encoding from type-info*
+- remove the encoding from type-info
-- *TODO: rename decodeValue to castValue*
+  - remove `Type::encode` method
+  - remove `Type::decode` method
+* [Type] `Type(aTypeName, aOptions)`:
+  * get the global instance if no aOptions or aOptions is same as the original default value of attributes.
+  * create a new type object instance else

 ### v0.7.0